mchenggit/kabanero-event/architecture/README.md

 - Definition of how to trigger the strategy.

 The definition of the `Build` stage uses the `TektonStage` custom resource.
-The `TekonStage` custom resource allows Kabanero to use a Tekton pipeline as for a stage. it defines:
+The `TekonStage` custom resource allows Kabanero to use a Tekton pipeline for a stage. it defines:
 - the underlying Tekton pipeline to use
-- input/output resources
 - triggering event
 - output event

+The input and output resources are the same as the pipeline.
+Pre-defined variable  `stage_status` contains the status of the stage.

 ```
 apiVersion: kabanero.io/v1alpha1